onflow/FRW-monorepo/docs/cache-data-model.md

 ## Overview

 The caching system is built specifically for Chrome extensions, implementing a stale-while-revalidate pattern adapted for the unique constraints of extension architecture.
-Normal react based caching strategies don't work as the react appliction is destroyed each time the popup is closed.
+Normal react based caching strategies don't work as the react application is destroyed each time the popup is closed.

 The system handles two types of storage: